 We greatly enjoy having people experience what we're doing at GaiaYoga Gardens - our permaculture homestead, holistic cultural experiment and intentional community on the Big Island of Hawaii.
 So, we've designed several ways for that to happen.
 These have changed over the years, as we adapt and grow.

 We are open to people just checking us out for a few hours.
 We are open to people looking for education, tranformation, healing, and growth.
 We are open to peers who are ready to join a community and who think we might be the one.
 And we are open to folks who are exploring Hawaii and want to stay in our community for a few days to a month as an eco-renter.

 For people who want to see our place and get a feel for us as a community you can come by in the morning for a project, a tour, and a meal.
 We call this Landance-and-Lunch.

-For people who are interested in an either an internship-like experience (being educated in sustainable-and-holistic living, and having a growthful and challenging immersion into our way of life) or want to directly explore joining our community we offer GaiaYoga 101 Immersions multiple times a year.
-This is a powerful, transformational, guided, month long initiation into our lifestyle.
-(We used to have two separate programs for this, but we've redesigned them so they can be the same program, regardless of the intention of the person coming to be here.)
+For people who are interested in an either an internship-like experience (being educated in sustainable-and-holistic living, and having a growthful and challenging immersion into our way of life) or want to directly explore joining our community we offer GaiaYoga Immersion Exprience multiple times a year.
+This is a powerful, transformational, guided, 7-week long initiation into our lifestyle.

 For people who want experience our place and have a base to check out the island as well, we offer Eco-Rentals.